 Attaining ‘enlightenment’ is a common reason people begin a meditation practice.
 Others may be improved health, a better connection to the ‘higher self,’ inner peace, etc.

 However, while these things, and more, are attainable, they don’t happen overnight.
 Expecting too much, too soon, will only lead to frustration and disappointment.
 After all, even the enlightened masters had to meditate for years on end, or even decades, to ‘escape their suffering.’

 Is Not Being Able To Relax During Meditation Really A Problem?

-Meditation as a practice is learning to ‘be with things as they are.’
+Meditation, as a practice, is about learning to ‘be with things as they are.’